minsoo-creates/my-portfolio/README.md

 ## 🌟 Live Demo

-Visit the live portfolio at: [Your Website URL]
+Visit the live portfolio at: [https://minsooku.netlify.app]

 ## 📋 Table of Contents